Rock 'n' Roll Solutions to the Hubble Tension: Discussion

 The right panel of figure \ref{fig:BAO_Hubble} shows the Hubble expansion history at $z<1$ for our best-fit $n=2$ model, and compares it to that of the best-fit \LCDM and $N_{\rm eff}$ models (for the data combination ``Planck + BAO + SH0ES + Pantheon'').
 To illustrate how the scalar field model helps reconciling the CMB, BAO, and SH0ES measurements of the expansion rate, we also show two sets of line-of-sight BOSS DR12 BAO measurements \cite{Alam:2016hwk}.
 The first set is calibrated using the sound horizon from $n=2$ scalar field fit to the CMB ($r_{\rm drag} =142.9$ Mpc), while the second uses the sound horizon from the best-fit \LCDM model ($r_{\rm drag} = 147.7$ Mpc).
 We observe in the right panel that the $n=2$ model fits the properly calibrated BAO data points nearly as well as \LCDM, while at the same time providing a much better fit to the SH0ES measurement.

 As discussed in section \ref{sec:res_fixed_n}, rolling scalar field models that inject energy in the period just prior to recombination require larger values of the scalar spectral index and amplitude of primordial fluctuations.
 This causes the late-time amplitude of matter fluctuations to be larger than their \LCDM counterparts.
 This is potentially problematic since several measurements of the quantity $S_8\equiv \sigma_8\sqrt{\Omega_{\rm m}/0.3}$ have returned slightly lower values than the \LCDM expectation based on its CMB fit.
 We illustrate in figure \ref{fig:S8_H0} the joint marginalized posterior of $S_8$ and $H_0$ for both the $n=2$ and $N_{\rm eff}$ models.
 Since the $n=2$ scalar field model has slightly larger values of both $\sigma_8$ and $\Omega_{\rm m}$ as compared to $N_{\rm eff}$, we find that it worsens the tension with the value of $S_8$ measured from weak lensing observations (e.g.~ref.~\cite{Hikage:2018qbn}).
+We note however that the robustness of this $S_8$ tension is still debated (see e.g.~refs.~\cite{Efstathiou:2017rgv,Nunes:2021ipq}) and more work is necessary to establish whether this is a problem for the kind of models considered here.

 Another possible issue with these scalar field models is that the larger values of the Hubble constant is correlated with a larger reionization optical depth $\tau_{\rm reio}$, as can be seen in figure \ref{fig:triangle_comp_Neff_phi4}.
 Such large values of $\tau_{\rm reio}$ could require new high-redshift sources in order to reionize the Universe at a higher redshift \cite{Robertson:2015uda}.
-We note that this larger reionization optical depth is a generic feature of all models having an early energy injection.
+More recent analyses (see e.g.~ref.~\cite{Smith:2022hwi}) have found lower values of $\tau_{\rm reio}$ than we find here, although they are somewhat still larger than in \LCDM.